 The [USER] and [CCSUPP] are identified with the TOE's unique identifying information: "Acronis Cyber Backup 12.5 SCS Hardened Edition".
-The [CCSUPP] provides instructions specific to installing and configuring the Acronis Cyber Backup 12.5 SCS Hardened Edition Server with references into the [USER] specific for the TOE configuration.
-The User Guide covers both the Server (TOE) and Agent (operational environment) components.
-"12.5 SCS Hardened Edition" provides the unique identifier (with respect to other products from the TSF vendor).
+The [CCSUPP] provides instructions specific to installing and configuring the Acronis Cyber Backup 12.5 SCS Hardened Edition Agent with references into the [USER] specific for the TOE.
+The User Guide covers both the Server (operational environment) and Agent (TOE) components.
+"12.5 SCS Hardened Edition" provides the unique identifier (with respect to other products from the TSF vendor) as there is also a free 30-day trial version labelled as Acronis Cyber Backup.

-3.4.3 ALC\TSU\EXT.1 Timely Security Updates
+3.4.3 ALC_TSU_EXT.1 Timely Security Updates